imgrimist/Admin-Plus-ATT/README.md

 To select/deselect a player, cycle through `deselectMode`, `selectMode`, and `offMode` by breaking blue crystals (offMode does just turns off both modes).
 While you have deselect/select Mode enabled, enter combat with the user you would like to select/deselect.

+(To start the bot, open the folder's command prompt and type `node .`

 ## **Features -------------------------------------------------------------------------------**

 `Admin-Plus comes with a range of features to make your moderating sessions more enjoyable, such as:`